 1932–present.
 Provides critical reviews of the primary research literature in 46 disciplines within three broad catagories of academic endeavor: the biomedical/life sciences, physical sciences, and social sciences.

-3-primary; Search these 3 databases at the same time; a good way to start searching for primary literature about almost any topic dealing with Agriculture or food.
+Search these 3 databases at the same time; a good way to start searching for primary literature about almost any topic related to Agriculture.

 Indexes 2,000 journals published worldwide covering the history of the United States and Canada.
 Includes some full text.
 Coverage includes articles, book and media reviews, and abstracts of dissertations.